Tucker Carlson: The Bow-Tied Bard of Populism

 Carlson recounts, with some amusement, how he saw these attitudes surface in his neighbors’ response to Trump’s victory.
 He recalls receiving a text message on election night from a stunned Democratic friend declaring his intention to flee the country with his family.
 Carlson replied by asking if he could use their pool while they were gone.

 To many, of course, this populist posture will reek of phoniness—and the skeptics are not without evidence.
-Here, let the record show that Tucker Carlson was born and raised in the pricey beachside paradise of La Jolla, California; that his stepmother was heiress to the Swanson frozen-food fortune; that he attended an exclusive east coast boarding school and married the headmaster’s daughter; that for a considerable period of time, he was famous for sporting preposterously preppy bowties.
+Here, let the record show that Tucker Carlson was born and raised in the pricey beachside paradise of La Jolla, California; that his stepmother was heiress to the Swanson frozen-food fortune; that he attended an exclusive east-coast boarding school and married the headmaster’s daughter; that for a considerable period of time, he was famous for sporting preposterously preppy bowties.
 All of which is to say, if you are looking for a cable host with authentic blue-collar credentials, Carlson is probably not your man.

 What’s more, Carlson’s politics have undergone more than one evolution over the course of his career in television.
 When he started out in the early 2000s on CNN’s Crossfire, he generally played the part of a mainline partisan—a champion of the Iraq War (he soured on the endeavor after a year), and an ardent Bush defender (he soured on the president after a term).
 After leaving CNN in 2005 he landed at MSNBC, where he morphed into a libertarian.
 And when his show there was cancelled less than three years later, he ended up at Fox News, serving as a utility pundit and eventually emerging as a mischief-making advocate for Trump-style nationalism.